-- a) The laboratory shall have SOP(s) in place to address the use of ventilation hoods or suitable containment for opening shipping containers, radiation screening of samples, laboratory notification, and labeling requirements for radioactive samples. - b) The laboratory shall have a procedure and records to verify ventilation hood contamination control on a semiannual basis, such as a smoke test or flow meter measurements.
+a) The laboratory shall have SOP(s) in place to address the use of ventilation hoods or suitable containment for opening shipping containers, radiation screening of

+- samples, laboratory notification, and labeling requirements for radioactive samples. - b) The laboratory shall have a procedure and records to verify ventilation hood contamination control on a semiannual basis, such as a smoke test or flow meter measurements.
 Materials submitted for industrial hygiene or asbestos analysis must be opened in an established manner to prevent worker exposure.
-Therefore, receiving practices must be developed and implemented for the receipt of beryllium, beryllium oxide, and asbestos (DOE Only Requirement). - c) Shipping containers and packages shall be opened inside a ventilation hood or other designated area that provides adequate ventilation for personnel.
+Therefore, receiving practices must be developed and implemented for the receipt of beryllium, beryllium oxide and asbestos (DOE Only). - c) Shipping containers shall be opened inside a ventilation hood or other designated area that provides adequate ventilation for personnel.
 All shipping containers from known radiological areas must be surveyed for radiological contamination on all external surfaces.
 The laboratory must develop and implement administrative policies for the receipt of radiological shipping containers and samples.
-Radiological surveys of sample shipping containers shall be performed as soon as possible from the time of receipt by the laboratory. - d) Instrumentation and equipment used for monitoring shall be: - i) maintained and calibrated on an established frequency; - ii) appropriate for the type(s), levels, and energies of the radiation encountered; - iii) appropriate for existing environmental conditions; and iv) routinely tested for operability (10 CFR 835.401(b)).
+Radiological surveys of sample shipping containers shall be performed as soon as possible from the time of receipt by the laboratory.
+Instrumentation and equipment used for monitoring shall be: - Maintained and calibrated on an established frequency; - ii) Appropriate for the type(s), levels, and energies of the radiation encountered: - iii) Appropriate for existing environmental conditions; and - iv) Routinely tested for operability (10 CFR 835.401(b)). - d) The laboratory shall have a system in place to record incidents involving spillage of customer samples or significant spillage of chemicals.

-The following shall be implemented in addition to TNI sections 5.8.6 a) through g):
+The following shall be implemented in addition to TNI 5.8.6 a) through g):